jofmi/agentpy/docs/overview.rst

         'varied': DataFrame with 2 variables and 25 rows 'measures': DataFrame with 1 variable and 50 rows 'variables':
-        'my_agent_type': DataFrame with 1 variable and 10500 rows
+        'MyAgentType': DataFrame with 1 variable and 10500 rows }
-    }

 The output can contain the following categories of data: